mohjarabahh/leon-agency-website/README.md

 <h1 align='center'>Leon Agency Website</h1>

 This project is a landing page for a digital agency by turned a PSD web template into a responsive website using HTML and CSS.
 It showcases the agency's portfolio, services, and expertise with a clean design and easy navigation for users on all devices.
+The project has been finished while learning HTML and CSS from the [Elzero Academy](https://elzero.org).

 ## Preview
 ![design-view](./Images/preview.png)